 Chilling the dough in the freezer just before baking it also allows for the butter to firm up again and not melt too quickly in the oven.

-How to use this Tart Pastry
+How to use this Pastry

 This pastry is perfect to use with a cream, custard and/or fruit filling - either fresh or cooked.
 For example, you can use this Sweet Shortcrust Pastry to make:

 This tart crust can be stored either un-baked or baked.
-It can be kept un-baked in the fridge for up to 2 days – either rolled between the two sheets of baking paper or in a ball/disk unrolled.
+It can be kept un-baked in the fridge for 24 hours either rolled between the two sheets of baking paper or lined inside the tart pan and covered with wrap.

 Once baked, you can keep it at room temperature without any fillings for a day.
 Simply make sure to let it cool down completely and wrap it / cover it properly and store in a cool shady spot.

-You can absolutely freeze it and it will keep well in the freezer for quite a few months (up to 3 months for the best results).
+The Pâte Sucrée can be frozen for up to 3 months.
 Although you could freeze it after baking it, I recommend freezing it raw for a fresher taste and texture.

 If you can, line the pastry in the tart pan before freezing it so it is pre-shaped.
 When ready to bake, place in the preheated oven straight from the freezer and simply add an additional 5 minutes of baking.